How Much Compensation Can I Claim For A Needlestick Injury?

 You can claim compensation for the needlestick injuries if they occur as the result of medical negligence.
 Depending on the healthcare facility, you may be making a claim against either a private hospital or against the NHS.
 Medical negligence could involve a failure to provide protective equipment and clothing, incorrect disposal of needles and sharp objects, and a failure to maintain a safe and risk-free environment.
 Discussing the claim with our legal team can be illustrative of the liabilities in your particular case.

-However, one important thing to note is that it is the legal duty of the employer or contractor to secure the work environment and protect the staff and visitors against the risk of needlestick injury at work.
-The employer should, at frequent intervals, carry out risk assessment procedures and ensure that all hazards are eliminated.
-It is also the duty of the employer to provide the right safety equipment for workers, in order to ensure that accidents like this do not occur.
+However, one important thing to note is that it is the employer or contractor’s legal duty to secure the work environment and protect the staff and visitors against the risk of needlestick injury at work.
+At frequent intervals, the employer should carry out risk assessment procedures and ensure that all hazards are eliminated.
+The employer must also provide the right safety equipment for workers to ensure that accidents like this do not occur.

 You can claim against an employer should you sustain a needlestick injury at work.
 All you need do is to follow the procedure listed in this guide and begin a compensation claim.
 We are always available to guide and pursue the case on your behalf.

-As in the case of injuries at work, it is the duty of the occupier of any public place to keep it safe for visitors.
-Public place, in this instance, can refer to bars, supermarkets, clubs, banks, amusement parks, tattoo parlours, car parks, and so on.
+As in the case of injuries at work, any public place’s occupier must keep it safe for visitors.
+In this instance, a public place can refer to bars, supermarkets, clubs, banks, amusement parks, tattoo parlours, car parks, and so on.
 The owner or the operator of the public place is mandated by law to keep it safe for visitors and may be liable for any sharps or needlestick injuries which occur on the premises.

 If you ever sustain a needlestick injury in a public place, you may be able to take action by making a compensation claim.
 Following the processes as listed above will help you to initiate the process.
 You can contact us for a free consultation session at any time.